gabesullice/attribute_access_policies/README.md

 **Property Paths**

 Property paths can follow the field names and properties of those paths.
-They can collect values from multi-value fields and can even travers entity references.
+They can collect values from multi-value fields and can even traverse entity references.

 The syntax is simple, just concatenate your field names, property names, and indices with dots `.`.

 Example: `uid.0.name.value`

-Remember that all fields in Drupal _actually are_ multi-value fields.
-So if you omit and index, you're going to get a **list** of values.
+Remember that all fields in Drupal actually are _multi-value_ fields.
+So if you omit an index, you're going to get a **list** of values.
 Not a single value.
 Choose your operator accordingly.
 You can't compare a single value with a list.
 This would **not work** `5 = [1, 1, 2, 3, 5]`.
 However, this **would work** : `5 IN [1, 1, 2, 3, 5]`.